 - Electrical wiring problems leading to shock or fire

 - Lack of safety restraints in products for infants and in off-road products

 - Defective seat belts, door latches, seats, tires or airbags in motor vehicles

 - Safety problems with prescription drugs or over-the-counter medications.

-In recent years, the U.S. Consumer Product Safety Commission has recalled many products due to safety concerns.
-There have been serious issues with infant cribs, egg and other products we use every day.
+In recent years, the United States Consumer Product Safety Commission (USCPSC) has recalled many products due to safety concerns.
+There have been serious issues with infant cribs, food and other products we use every day.
 Defective products cause on average about 200 deaths per year in American – some of these deaths are infants and children.